Despite cold Curry, Durant and Warriors beat 76ers 119-108 - News 12 Now

 Philadelphia tried to make it a game, but Golden State had too much firepower, even as it made just 6 of 29 from deep.

-Golden State missed 15 of its 16 3-point attempts in the first half.
-Curry’s shooting woes began on his first 3-point attempt when he launched an air ball, and he missed the rim again later in the first quarter.
+Curry air balled his first 3-point try of the game and missed the rim from deep again later in the first quarter.

 Curry displayed his frustration throughout the first half with head shakes, leg slaps and some choice words to himself.